SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Algorithm

 We predict the correctives in the augmented space first, which is driven by an MLP \correct that predicts the rate of change of the correctives in time.
 The function \correct models the rate of change of the drift based on conditioning factors,

 where $J_0$, as defined previously, are the Jacobians of the first frame; \attnPoseW is the attention encoding of the current window of Jacobian predictions \deformjac from \Cref{eq:deformjac} and \attnResidualPast is the attention encoding of the previous window of corrective predictions.
+Intuitively, \attnPoseW provides the context of the current motion's structure, while \attnResidualPast informs the model about the accumulated error from the previous window.
 We integrate the local changes over time using Euler's method to obtain \correctivek at each time as,

-Since \correctivekaug is in the augmented space, we do a final linear projection with learnable weights, to map it back to the original unaugmented space.
+Since \correctivekaug is in the augmented space, we use a final linear projection with learnable weights ($W_p$) to map it back to the original unaugmented space.
 Specifically,

 where \project is simply the learnable weights of the last linear layer projecting from $(3 \times 3)+A$ to the $(3 \times 3)$ Jacobian.

 Our jointly trained attention encoders are defined as,

 where $E_P$ and $E_C$ are multi-head attention networks, \JposeW and \JresidualWpast are the block of sequential Jacobians in the current window $W$ and the past window $W-1$, respectively; \timeW and \timeWpast are the corresponding blocks of time instances in these windows, which are positionally encoded.